Intel Graphics Technology: Arc Alchemist Tile GPU (Gen12.7)

+Meteor Lake

 Arc Battlemage Tile GPU

 Intel Lunar Lake will use Intel Arc Battlemage Tile GPU microarchitecture.

 Features

 Intel Insider

 Beginning with Sandy Bridge, the graphics processors include a form of digital copy protection and digital rights management (DRM) called Intel Insider, which allows decryption of protected media within the processor.
 Previously there was a similar technology called Protected Audio Video Path (PAVP).

 HDCP

 Intel Graphics Technology supports the HDCP technology, but the actual HDCP support depends on the computer's motherboard.

 Intel Quick Sync Video

 Intel Quick Sync Video is Intel's hardware video encoding and decoding technology, which is integrated into some of the Intel CPUs.
 The name "Quick Sync" refers to the use case of quickly transcoding ("syncing") a video from, for example, a DVD or Blu-ray Disc to a format appropriate to, for example, a smartphone.
 Quick Sync was introduced with the Gen 6 in Sandy Bridge microprocessors on 9 January 2011.